Welcome to MyGridGB

 The way that electricity is being generated in Great Britain changes every minute of every day.
 Our power must respond to changing weather and to every flick of a switch on cold winter nights and long summer days.
 Power stations themselves are changing, with reducing numbers of coal power stations, new nuclear plants and growth in gas, wind, solar and biomass.

-MyGridGB charts all of this change.
 It provides analysis of the volumes of electricity being produced and consumed, and where that electricity comes from.
 It shows this in real time as well as using historical data.
 It uses data from Sheffield University and Elexon, the company responsible for managing the electricity and trading arrangements of England and Wales.
 Blogs by myself and guest authors also provide the latest insights.

 The analysis is not limited to the volumes of electricity.
 MyGridGB also charts carbon emissions from electricity – of critical importance for a country with carbon reduction targets.

 I love all the feedback I get through email, Twitter and Facebook.
-Please do direct your comments and queries to me: I try to answer them all.
+Please do direct your comments and queries to me, I try to answer them all.
 I also welcome guest contributions to my blog.

 Carbon Targets